 aiong a

-street, other than a thoroughfare, provided a separate pull-off area is provided
+street, other than a thoroughfare, provided a separate null-off area is provided

-street, other than a thoroughnare, provided a separate pair off area is provided
+1 server, errer a mor englisher e, provident a separate part of an errer by the

 and

-anu

-all of the following are mote

-all of the following are met:
+all of the following are mot:

 Specifications of Road and Structures.
 For special conditions, alternative pipe materials recommended by the manufacturer for the typeof installation involved, and involved and approved by the Director of Engineering will be considered.
 Any concrete pipe laid between the concrete curbs shall be reinforced.